pritypriya25/Order-Management-System-/README.md

 # Order-Management-System-

-This a node.js based application through which shopkeepers  can change the status of order.
-The backend  provides client to shop smoothly and create a bag and place order and track it accordingly.
+This is a node.js based application.
+The database used is MongoDB.
+The project focuses on the backend services where we have a DB that consists of various items of fruits.
+The client can check the products and add them accordingly to their bag and purchase the items.
+The vendors will be notified as the order will be placed and can change the status of the order for easy tracking of the customer order.
+The vendor can even add products to the DB or add item to the stock.